dmbarbour/awelon/AboutABC.md

 Higher order programming can be modeled as a block that expects a block as an argument.
 Currying (partial application) can be modeled by combining quotation with composition.

-*Aside:* Arguments for `o` were recently swapped to match the normal use case (otherwise almost every instance of `o` is preceded by `w`), so there may be some errors in the documentation.
+*Aside:* Arguments for `o` were recently swapped to match the most frequent use case (otherwise almost every instance of `o` is preceded by `w`), so there may be some errors in the documentation.

 ### Numbers